Adult Protective Services: What You Need to Know

 During the investigation, the caseworker will investigate the facts.
 Where appropriate, they will report any criminal activity to law enforcement.

 However, unlike a traditional law enforcement investigation, APS caseworkers are trained to develop a relationship of trust with the potential victim.
-The caseworker will create and explain a case plan tailored to the potential victim's needs.
+The caseworker will then create and explain a case plan tailored to the victim's needs.

 Anonymous APS Reports